 Shifting your business to the metaverse will also mean developing, or at least considering using, technologies like virtual reality (VR), augmented reality (AR), and artificial intelligence (AI).

-Interactions in the metaverse occur as a result of the fusion between social networking and AI technologies within a virtual world ecosystem, which aims to provide an intriguing visual experience.
+Interactions in the metaverse occur due to the fusion between social networking and AI technologies within a virtual world ecosystem, which aims to provide an intriguing visual experience.
 Consumers will prefer businesses that can understand that.
 To adapt to this new reality, developing an AR/VR application that gives your customers access to some of the features of the metaverse sounds like a good choice.

 Brands can start experimenting with VR headsets and other supporting technology to get the show off the road.